 Neon Kisses offers modern, hip clothing for kids, tweens, and adults.
 It combines a vibrant, fun city vibe with that added hipster appeal, featuring—you guessed it—neon accents!
 You’ll find flouncy skirts with graphic prints for girls, bold leggings, sports-inspired gear, whimsical accessories, and more.

 Founded by Crystal Etienne in 2015, this underwear and swimwear line provides protection from leaking during that time of the month.
-It includes game-changing swimsuits, underwear, and exercise clothing that all women can feel secure and confident while wearing.
+It includes game-changing swimsuits, underwear, and exercise clothing that all women can feel secure and confident wearing.